5WPR Develops Specialized Gaming PR Division

 Nov 12, 2019, 14:48 ET

 NEW YORK, Nov.
 12, 2019 /PRNewswire/ -- 5W Public Relations, one of the 15 largest independently-owned PR firms in the U.S., has developed a specialized division focused on the gaming industry.
-The agency will offer gaming company's strategy across the three core practice areas including corporate, consumer and digital marketing.
+The agency will offer gaming companies strategy across the three core practice areas including corporate, consumer and digital marketing.

 As agency of record for several gaming clients, 5W has developed a specialized expertise in a market that has not traditionally used public relations as a form of promotion.
 Thanks to this unique experience, 5W has become highly-sought after in the gaming space and is committed to emerging as the voice for brands in the sector.
 With the launch of this specialized division, the team will focus on devising innovative communications programs for clients and elevating the public perception of the gaming industry as a whole.